pscheede/chron/README.md

 Each chunk will be assigned to one project.
 Break chunks will also exist.

 In the morning the check-in time needs to be tracked.
+When checking in, a message should appear that can be configured freely.
+This message might be used for a morning TODO list.

 Then, at the end of each chunk, the work from the previous chunk needs to be tracked, i.e. assigned to a project.